TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 ## Terraform
 **Complexity:** Simple
 **Casting Time:** Full-turn action
-**Cost:** 4 mana
+**Cost:** 4 energy
 **Radius:** 5 meters
 **Duration:** 6 hours
 **Effect**
 	You can vaguely guide the natural features of the geography around you to change shape.
 After half of this spell's duration has passed, the geography starts slowly returning to its original shape.
-While casting this spell, you can choose to spend double the mana cost instead.
+While casting this spell, you can choose to spend double the energy cost instead.
 In this case, the spell requires 1 hour of uninterrupted casting but its effects stay permanent.

 ## Armor of Branches
 **Complexity:** Complex
 **Casting Time:** Rapid action
-**Cost:** 2 mana
+**Cost:** 2 energy
 **Range:** Self
 **Duration:** 2 rounds
 **Effect**
 	You are covered with thick magical branches, which grant you (5 + ARC) temporary physical armor.
-Alternatively, you can spend 6 mana and gain double the temporary armor.
+Alternatively, you can spend 6 energy and gain double the temporary armor.
 When this temporary armor breaks, the branches wither and the spell ends.
 	You are immobilized and can't do weapon attacks while this spell is active.
 	You can dismiss this armor freely.